 There are some legal guidelines that place restrictions on the firepower of Airsoft guns.
 They can vary when participating in outdoor vs. indoor activities.
 This is because those participating in the activity in indoor spots have got a smaller space or area to operate meaning that it is more likely that you will be hit.

 The restrictions for those participating in indoor spots majorly consist of 300fps to 350fps.
 If one upgrades his Airsoft gun to a greater firepower, then it is likely that he or she is not permitted to use it indoors.
 There are other nations across the world which state that firepower restrictions should abide the legal guidelines put in place simply because stronger gun shots lead to additional injury.
 The pellets are capable of breaking an individual’s skin and thus can lead to excessive harm to the players especially to those who are near.
+Get in touch with your legal guidelines through your personal injury lawyer to see if the regulations vary per state.

 Orange Barrel Guidelines